Maddy Osborne: Reception

 An Inside Soap reporter branded Maddy panicking about her pregnancy predicament a soap highlight.
 Stephen Downie from TV Week branded Maddy "trouble with a capital t" and the "Summer Bay wild child".
 He questioned if the character was just out of control, adding "stealing, drinking... just what will the girl do next?"
+In May 2016, following Maddy's arm amputation, some viewers believed that the show had made a continuity error and shown a scene in which her amputated arm switched sides.
+The supposed mistake was also noted by Media Watch.
+However, Seven later pointed out that the character was actually looking in a mirror during the scene and the image was her reflection.